GuruMaps/iOSManual/01-launching-the-application.md

 ![](/assets/icon_gps.png) → ![](/assets/icon_gps_act.png)

-Once tracking mode is active, app tracks your position on map as you move.
+Once tracking mode is active, the App tracks your position on the map as you move.
 To exit the tracking mode, move the map.

 ### Driving mode {#drivingMode}